As hard as it is to believe,

 tempted me.
 Indeed, whenever I mention that I would like

-(not necessarily the same group of people) usually look
+necessarily the same group of people) usually look up and

-up and say, "What's a river in South America with six
+say, "What's a river in South America with six letters

-letters beginning with L?"
-Yet, I often dream of showing
+beginning with L?"
+Yet, I often dream of showing up there

-up there some morning with my Absolutely Essential Soul
+some morning with my Absolutely Essential Soul Searching

-Searching and Enlightenment Survival Kit.
-I can't go
+and Enlightenment Survival Kit.
+I can't go into this thing

 Peace & Quiet